SolunarNexus/Engineering-Notes/SAP Commerce.md

     <property name="baseSiteService" ref="baseSiteService"/>
 </bean>
 ```
-And also update the respective `*-items.xml` file with new CronJob model definition:
+If you need special parameters for your new CronJob (e.g. content site) or different logic, update the respective `*-items.xml` file with new CronJob model definition:
 ```XML
 <itemtype code="SikoCustomCronJob" autocreate="true"
 generate="true" extends="CronJob">